cloud-copilot/cli/README.md

 Enum arguments will throw an error if:

-- The flag is specified an no values are provided
+- The flag is specified and no values are provided
 - The argument accepts only one value and multiple values are provided
 - Any of the arguments provided are not in the list of allowed values.

 If the value is not one of the values provided, an error will be thrown.

-If a string or number argument is provided with no values an error will be thrown.

 ### Operands